drbean/curriculum/pages/homepage/html/fortunes.md

 Do be do be do-- Frank Sinatra
 Men's Restrooms, Greasewood Flats, Scottsdale https://quoteinvestigator.com/2013/09/16/do-be-do/
 %
+'I think, therefore I am' could only be the statement of an intellectual who doesn't understand toothaches.
+--Milan Kundera
+%
+Dr Bean: We are born helpless and clinging.
+No wonder we are everywhere in chains.
+Jean-Jacques Rousseau: Et toi?
+%
 Failed to turn my reluctant students into autonomous language learners, but it did